robertsisaacp/DataScience/Party_Affiliation_ML/README.md

 ![](img/Congress.jpg)

 ### Objective
+Predict their party affiliation ('Democrat' or 'Republican') based on how they voted on certain key issues.
 * KNN Classification
 * Assess model performance using confusion matrix.
 * Logistic Regression
 * Assess model performance with ROC and AUC
+* Perform hyperparameter tuning with GridSearch on both KNN method and Log Reg
+* Assess model performance by splittig off hold-out data to test as unseen data

 ### Dataset
 * Congressional Voting Records